9 Reasons Why You Should Make Vinaigrette

 Instructions

 • Place the finely diced shallot in a small bowl.
-Add 1 tablespoon of vinegar, citrus juice or wine.
-Add pinch of salt and freshly ground pepper.
+Add 1 tablespoon of vinegar, citrus juice or wine, and the teaspoon of Dijon mustard.
+Add a pinch of salt and freshly ground pepper.
 Allow to sit for 5 – 10 minutes.

 Drizzle the vinaigrette over your salad greens and gently toss with tongs.